-The Mini Lion is recognised by the BRC (British Rabbit Council) but is not included as a breed by the ARBA (American Rabbit Breeders Association).
+The Mini Lion is recognized by the BRC (British Rabbit Council) but is not included as a breed by the ARBA (American Rabbit Breeders Association).

 It is also known as the Miniature Lion Lop and is a miniature version of the Lionhead rabbit.